Federico Dassiè

 Technologies used: Python, Robotics (UR, Robotiq), COLMAP, NerF/Gaussian Splatting, 3D Scanners and cameras (Artec, Polyga, Intel Realsense, Zivid), Genesis

-Junior Python Developer at Fondazione Giorgio Cini, Venice
+Python Developer at Fondazione Giorgio Cini (ARCHiVe), Venice

 Technologies used: Python, Pytorch, Detectron2, OpenCV, Leaflet, Adobe Lightroom, RawTherapee, Canon cameras